In 2014, the City Council of Monheim am Rhein decided to hire a Climate Protection Manager in addition to adopting its climate protection concept.

 2019 500 globe and mushroom lights replaced, savings 1,113 tons of CO2 over 10 years and 94,100 KW/h per year, subsidy of €73,514.
 In addition, a further 250 LED lanterns were converted.

-2020 Around 600 globe and mushroom lights are to be replaced; the launch of the city-wide digital control of the lighting system is planned
+2020 Around 600 globe and mushroom lights replaced; the launch of the city-wide digital control of the lighting system is planned

 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) has launched a climate initiative.